grymoire7/MyCLI/README.md

 m tcb bob   # <- same if using experimental feature

 # Example that uses predefined data and a template.
+# It also prepends the current date to the filename (see config).
 m template create zet "how-to-eat-fish" m t c z "how-to-eat-fish" # <- same m tcz "how-to-eat-fish"   # <- same if using experimental feature